KDE/documentation-develop-kde-org/content/docs/administration/kdialog/_index.md

 ### --combobox dialog box

-A combo-box is slightly different to the previous menu options, in that it doesn't use keys, but instead just returns the selected text.
+A combobox is slightly different to the previous menu options in that it doesn't use keys, but instead just returns the selected text.
 An example is shown below:

 ```bash